Dr. Enrico Cadoni

 Research Project

 DNA is the molecule responsible for the transmission of genetic information, replicated billions of times every day in our cells.
 Even a single mistake in the transmission of its information can lead to a mutation., and can ultimately result in what we commonly call “cancer”.
 Beside the canonical “double helix” form in which DNA is normally found, this molecule can exist in a variety of different secondary structures, including G-Quadruplex (G4s) and I-Motifs (IMs).
 These structures exist in crucial areas of human genome (and transcriptome), and have been implicated in the fine regulation of gene expression.
 In our group we aim to sequence-specifically target these genomic structures, developing new tools that will serve to better understand their precise regulatory role.
-In addition we aim to develop novel anti-cancer approach based on the delivery of their analogues, as “decoys” to block the action of proteins able to bind these structures and initiate the transcription of possibly malfuctioning proteins.
+In addition we aim to develop novel anti-cancer approach based on the delivery of their analogues, as “decoys” to block the action of proteins able to bind these structures and initiate the transcription of possibly malfunctioning proteins.
 In summary, the currently ongoing research lines include:

 · Study of new methodologies for sequence-specific G4 and iM alkylation employing oligonucleotides and analogs (Peptide Nucleic Acids, PNAs);